 Pelican on the menu

-Do you know any interesting or fun facts about pelicans that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about pelicans?
+Share them in the comments below!